andb0t/MLlab/docs/README.md

 #### Boosted Decision Tree Classification
-A boosted decision tree (BDT) classifier consists of a series of decision trees (weak learners), which are trained in sequence on weighted instances.
-The instance weights depend on the correct or wrong classification of the previous learner.
-Each learner is then assigned a weight, based on its own relative classification performance, and the weighted majority vote of all learners is taken as prediction.
+A boosted decision tree (BDT) classifier consists of a series of decision trees (weak learners), which are trained in sequence.
+The default settings use the AdaBoost algorithm: each learner is assigned a weight, based on its classification performance.
+The instances are then assigned weights, which are updated depending on the correct or wrong classification and the corresponding learner weight.
+The weighted majority vote of all learners is taken as prediction.

 ```scala
 val clf = new BoostedDecisionTreeClassifier(depth=4, n_estimators=100)